 Fire is a serious risk to the environment.
 You should always try to reduce the risk of fire and the damage that fire and firefighting could cause.
-For information on reducing the risk of fire, see fire safety and risk assessment.

 To prevent pollution from firefighting you should:

 - discuss how to manage contaminated firefighting waste (firewater) and your firefighting response options with the Northern Ireland Fire and Rescue Service

 - prevent firewater from escaping eg by temporarily blocking drains or using a containment barrier or firewater containment facilities on your site

 - ensure that your fire protection systems and fire extinguishing equipment comply with ozone-depleting substance and fluorinated gas regulations

 - check if you need a major accident prevention policy for storing large quantities of dangerous substances - see control of major accident hazards (COMAH)

 - create an incident response plan which assesses firefighting response options